josephplpriest/ContactTracker9000/README.md

 # Run via the terminal
 dotnet watch --project app/ContactTracker.WebApp/ContactTracker.WebApp.csproj

+# open http://localhost:5135 if it does not open automatically

 OR

 # Run via docker
 docker build . --tag contacttracker:latest && docker run -p 8080:8080 contacttracker:latest

+# open http://localhost:8080 if it does not open automatically

 ```